mayan-edms/Mayan-EDMS/README.md

 Executables:

 * ImageMagick - Convert, Edit, Or Compose Bitmap Images
+* libmagic
 * tesseract-ocr - An OCR Engine that was developed at HP Labs between 1985 and 1995... and now at Google.
-* libmagic
+* unpaper - post-processing scanned and photocopied book pages

 License
 -------